josh-ua/contestor/README.md

 ####features:
 * an intense searching algorithm that decides what to tweet (a little bit of an overstatement)
-* automatic retweet and follow for contest tweets
+* automatic retweet and follow for contest tweets (including tweets that say "also follow @xxxx")
 * automatic like and favoriting for tweets that require it
-* keeps amount of followers <2000 to avoid follower limit
+* keeps amount of followers <2000 to avoid follower limit (twitter has a ratio for this - apparantly if you have 0 following, you can only follow 2000 people)

 ##how to run it